Ming-Ming Zhou, PhD

 About Me

-Ming-Ming Zhou, PhD, is the Dr. Harold and Golden Lamport Professor in Physiology and Biophysics and Chairman of the Department of Pharmacological Sciences at the Icahn School of Medicine at Mount Sinai.
-He is also Co-Director of the Drug Discovery Institute and Professor of Oncological Sciences.
-The Zhou lab studies gene transcription mechanisms in biology and diseases with a focus on epigenetic drug discovery.
+Ming-Ming Zhou, PhD, is Professor and Chairman of the Department of Pharmacological Sciences at the Icahn School of Medicine at Mount Sinai.
+He holds the Dr. Harold and Golden Lamport Professorship in Physiology and Biophysics and serves as Co-Director of the Marie-Josée and Henry R. Kravis Drug Discovery Institute, as well as Professor of Oncological Sciences.
+The Zhou lab investigates the mechanisms of gene transcription in health and disease, with a focus on epigenomic drug discovery.

 Language